mijimenez83/mijimenez83.github.io/README.md

 ## Working Papers
-Hillberry R. and Jimenez M. (2024).
-Geography and Trade Composition in Islands and Landlocked Countries.

 Hillberry R. and Jimenez M. (2023).
 Economic Consequences of Cabotage Restrictions: The Effect of the Jones Act on Puerto Rico.

+Hillberry R. and Jimenez M. (2024).
+Geography and Trade Composition in Islands and Landlocked Countries.([Preliminary Version](/Papers//2024-03-22 Paper Geography, Transport_MWITC 2024.pdf))

-Jimenez M. (2022).
+Jimenez M. (2021).
 Trade Costs and Mark-Ups in Maritime Shipping.([Preliminary Version](/Papers//2021-04-19 Shipping Mark-ups_MJ.pdf))